encoredev/encore/docs/about/compliance.md

 ### Infrastructure security

 Encore's core production infrastructure is hosted on GCP (Google Cloud Platform), an ISO27001/SOC 2 compliant vendor.
 Auxiliary services are provided by Hetzner, an ISO27001 compliant vendor.
-Tailscale, a SOC 2 compliant vendor, provider VPN (Virtual Private Network)  services used to provide secure communication between all servers.
+Tailscale, a SOC 2 compliant vendor, provides VPN (Virtual Private Network) services used to secure communication between all servers.

 All core data processing is carried out in the US East region (us-east-1), and backups are kept in multiple separate regions in the US.
 Each region is composed of at least three "availability zones" (AZs) which are isolated locations, designed to take over in case of a catastrophic failure at one location.
 AZs are separated by a significant distance such that it is unlikely that they are affected by the same issues such as power outages, earthquakes, etc. Physical access to GCP is restricted by GCP's security controls.
 Furthermore, GCP monitors and immediately responds to power, temperature, fire, water leaks, etc.